- What is ABA Therapy?

 - Settings: Schools, homes, institutions, group homes, hospitals, and business centers.

 - Behaviors: Language, social, academic, leisure, functional life skills, aggression, self-injury, oppositional, and stereotyped behaviors.
-The research has shown that the best way to help children on the autistic spectrum is by training them to show positive behaviors and stop the negative behaviors.
+Research has shown that the best way to help children on the autistic spectrum is by training them to show positive behaviors and stop the negative behaviors.
 ABA celebrates and rewards the little steps leading up to the big goals and helps the child reach their full potential.

 - 5 factors that make ABA so successful